mpv-player/mpv/DOCS/waf-buildsystem.rst

 Build step is pretty much vanilla waf.
 The only difference being that the list of source files can contain both strings or tuples.
-If a tuple is found, the second element in the tuple will the used to match the features detected in the configure step (the ``name`` field described above).
+If a tuple is found, the second element in the tuple will be used to match the features detected in the configure step (the ``name`` field described above).
 If this feature was not enabled during configure, the source file will not be compiled in.